XuewenWangUGA/USAT/README.md

  or download whole package from Github https://github.com/ge-lab using giuhub download button.

- Go to the USAT folder and double click to run.
+ #### update Java run enviroment if necessary
  This software will use a new version of Java runtime enviroment V17.
 If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from https://www.oracle.com/java/technologies/downloads/#jdk17-windows

  ## Run USAT

- method 1: double click the USAT.jar to run
+ method 1: Go to the USAT folder, double click the USAT.jar to run

  or mehotd 2 in command terminal, type